legovaer/docs/cookbooks/gathering_contexts_when_using_multiple_contexts.rst

-Gathering contexts when using multiple contexts
+Gathering Contexts when using Multiple Contexts
 ===============================================